Integrating Math Study Skills to Increase Student Success with Dr. Paul Nolting

 In this webinar, Dr. Nolting answers questions such as:

 - What does research show regarding math study skills and grade improvement?

 - How can institutions improve success in Emporium Model and Online courses?

 - How can instructors incorporate study skills into a math course?

 - Based on math redesigns, what is the most common factor students must improve upon in order to succeed in math?

 - How do math anxiety and math test anxiety affect learning, and how can students reduce this anxiety?

 Dr. Paul Nolting is a national expert in assessing math learning problems, developing effective student-learning strategies, and assessing institutional variables that affect math success and math study skills.
-Over the last 25 years he has consulted with over 100 colleges, universities and high schools campuses to improve success in the math classroom.
+Over the last 25 years he has consulted with over 100 colleges, universities, and high schools to improve success in the math classroom.
 Dr. Nolting is the author of Winning at Math, which is the only math-specific study skills book to offer statistical evidence demonstrating an improvement in students’ ability to learn math and make better grades.